13 February 2020

 - CACHES – you can check which folders (and when) have been recently added to the cache.

-- USAGE – you can verify how much time have been intended for this pipeline.
+- USAGE – you can verify how much time has been intended for this pipeline.

 Once you open a certain build, you can check its configuration and verify which commands have been run.
 After expanding the chosen section, you can see detailed logs.